vtex-apps/product-price/docs/README.md

 #### `product-spot-price`

 Renders the product spot price.
-If it is equal to the product selling price, this block will not be rendered.
 For more information about how to set this up in your store, check this [document](https://docs.google.com/document/d/1zguIGidi_qFtoX101J7zPsjU7-MyV0qiQvTo_dOR_w0/edit?usp=sharing).

+This block will not be rendered if spot price is equal to the product selling price.

 | Message variable | type | Description |
 | --- | --- | --- |